diva-exchange/explorer/README.md

 ### URL_FEED
 Default: ws://localhost:17469

-## Contributing
+## Contributions
 Contributions are very welcome.
 This is the general workflow:
-1. Star and fork the project on https://github.com/diva-exchange/explorer/
+1. Fork the project on https://github.com/diva-exchange/explorer/
 2. Pull the forked project to your local developer environment
 3. Make your changes, commit and push them
 4. Create a new pull request

-If you have questions, please just contact us and we will help.
+If you have questions, please just contact us (see below).

 ## Deployment